-- 8. The NZDF is currently subject to a system of existing internal and external oversight: - a.
-Minister of Defence: The Minister of Defence exercises control over the NZDF.
-This reflects the constitutional principle of democratic oversight8 and the ordinary principles of responsible government.
+The NZDF is currently subject to a system of existing internal and external oversight:

+Minister of Defence: The Minister of Defence facilitates control over the NZDF.
+This reflects the constitutional principle of democratic oversight9 and the ordinary principles of responsible government.
 While the Minister is generally involved in strategic decisions rather than operational and tactical decisions, they still retain oversight of the operation and administration of the NZDF and remain responsible to both Cabinet and Parliament.
 They are also indirectly democratically accountable to the public for their decisions.
 The Minister can decide on their own motion (or following a complaint/referral) to direct a section 24 Defence Act 1990 assessment/audit of the NZDF or can approve one or more assessment/audits as part of a work programme proposed by the Secretary of Defence (the Secretary).
-Such an assessment/audit is done independently of both the NZDF and the Ministry of Defence.9
+Such an assessment/audit is done independently of both the NZDF and the Secretary of Defence.10